-Step Recommended semester 1) Attend required APEx info session Semester 1 or 2 2) Complete 5 of the 6 MPH Core Courses (15 credit hours) Semester 1 or 2 Upon completion of BIOS 5200, CHSC 5206, EOHS 5200, EPID 5200, and HPMG 5206, students become eligible to commence their APEx.
-3) Begin search for an APEx If students are unsure of how to get started, please review a list of the APEx sites and topics students have been engaged with over the years listed at the end of this handbook.
+Step Recommended semester 1) Attend required APEx info session Semester 1 or 2 2) Complete all SPH Core Courses (18 credit hours) Semester 1 or 2 Upon completion of at least 18 credit hours, students become eligible to commence their APEx.
+3) Begin search for an APEx Semester 2 If students are unsure of how to get started, please review a list of the APEx sites and topics students have been engaged with over the years listed at the end of this handbook.
 In addition, students can reach out to the APEx Coordinator to schedule an appointment to discuss APEx ideas and ongoing opportunities offered by the School of Public Health.
 However, if a student already knows and has established contact with their APEx site and preceptor, they should go to the next step.
-Semester 2 4) Identify an APEx site, preceptor, draft APEx Proposal Form, and complete Linkage Agreement Semester 2 Working with the preceptor, the student must draft the APEx proposal form, which requires approval and signatures from their Faculty Advisor and Preceptor.
+4) Identify an APEx site, preceptor, draft APEx Proposal Form, and complete Semester 2 Linkage Agreement Working with the preceptor, the student must draft the APEx proposal form, which requires approval and signatures from Faculty Advisor and Preceptor.
 APEx learning objectives and strategies must be articulate, concise and SMART (specific, measurable, attainable, realistic, and timely).
 APEx learning objectives must be attainable during the length of the APEx and should be planned in collaboration with the Preceptor and APEx Advisor.
 Each learning objective will have at least one (1) strategy: a plan of action by which to achieve the stated learning objective(s).
 While the majority of SPH partners have Linkage Agreement on file, new partners/sites must sign Linkage Agreements.
 If not there is no Linkage Agreement in place, the student or his/her advisor must inform the APEx coordinator and facilitate review and completion of Linkage Agreement.
-All approved and signed Linkage Agreements must be sent directly to the APEx coordinator, Samiha Hussain, samiha.hussain@downstate.edu.
-5) Meet with Faculty Advisor Semester 2 Students are required to meet with their faculty advisor to discuss their APEx Proposal.
+All approved and signed Linkage Agreements must be sent directly to the APEx coordinator, Arlene Mbonu arlene.mbonu@downstate.edu.
+5) Meet with Faculty Advisor Students are required to meet with their faculty advisor to discuss APEx Proposal.
 If they do not know who their assigned Faculty Advisor is, they should contact the Assistant Dean of Enrollment and Student Affairs.
 Students draft their Proposal/Work Plan which includes the selected chosen competencies specific to their APEx.
 The Faculty Advisor approves the APEx Proposal in collaboration with the APEx Preceptor, and the student.
+Semester 2